Gandalf789/pathfinder-robot/controllers/Comenzi/README.txt

-Before running the Webots simulation, please run the .sh script so that it gives the 'Comenzi' executable permissions to run.
+Before running the Webots simulation, please run thescript from the script.txt in console so that it gives the 'Comenzi' executable permissions to run.